marshallovski/michi/README.md

 # Michi
 Fast and minimal chat for your needs.
-Powered by Node.js (ws server) and vanilla JS (client side)
+Powered by Node.js (ws server) and vanilla JS (client side).
+<br>This repo includes server and own web client (in "html" folder).

 # Installing
 Open terminal and type `npm i`, then launch the server: `node server.js`.
 WebSocket server is listening **7466** port and using **JSON**.
 Configure the server by editing **config.json**.